-An if statement can be followed by an (or more) optional elseif... and an else statement, which is very useful to test various condition.
+An if statement can be followed by one (or more) optional elseif... and an else statement, which is very useful to test various conditions.

 An if can have zero or one else's and it must come after any elseif's.